Teenage Cancer Trust: Administrative

 The Teenage Cancer Trust was registered as a charity in the United Kingdom on 29 May 1997, and holds registration number 1062559 (England & Wales) and SC039757 (Scotland).
 Today the organisation operates from offices in West London, with an annual income of around £6½M a year.

 Dr Adrian Whiteson OBE and Myrna Whiteson MBE, founded the Teenage Cancer Trust and hold the position of life presidents of the organisation.
 The Board of Trustees is made up of: Paul Spanswick (Chair), Carrie Hindmarsh, Jeremy Seigal, Jeremy Shute, Professor Rachael Hough, Rich Waterworth, Richard Rosenberg, Ronnie Harris, Sue Morgan MBE, Varda Shine and Vimi Grewal-Carr.

-The patrons of the charity are Sarah, Duchess of York and Roger Daltrey.
+The honorary patrons of the charity are Princess Beatrice, Princess Eugenie, and Roger Daltrey of the Who.

 Stephen Sutton

-In April 2014, Stephen Sutton, a teenager with stage 3B colorectal cancer, raised the most money Teenage Cancer Trust had ever received from an individual fundraiser.
-Sutton died on 14 May 2014, but in September 2014 Teenage Cancer Trust announced how his fundraising total of £5 million campaign would be spent.
+In April 2014, Stephen Sutton, who was diagnosed with stage 3B colorectal cancer, raised the most money Teenage Cancer Trust had ever received from an individual fundraiser.
+Sutton died on 14 May 2014, but in September 2014, Teenage Cancer Trust announced how his fundraising total of £5 million campaign would be spent.
 It was revealed in the Queen's Birthday Honours in June 2014 that he had been awarded an MBE in recognition of his fundraising and services to Teenage Cancer Trust.